 - 9.1.
 Eligibility rule for team sports: - 9.1.1.
 Participation is open to all grade 6, 7 and 8 students, 14 years old and under, as of January 1st of the particular year.
 Students are allowed only three years of competition. - 9.1.2.
 If a player moves up to a higher league (i.e.: Grade 9) for more than one(1) game that player must remain up and consequently be disqualified from the Junior League. - 9.1.3.
 The Volleyball and Basketball competitive leagues will be divided into two tiers Tier 1 and Tier 2.
-Tier 1 and Tier 2 will have separate playoffs and championships.
-Teams may choose to enter two teams of different skill levels one team into each tier.

-Teams shall declare as either Tier 1 or Tier 2 before the regular season begins.
-If there are less than 5 teams that declare as Tier 1 teams, and all the teams are playing together for the regular season, the playoff format will be as follows:

-- The top 8 teams will be placed into the Tier 1 playoffs, seeded 1 through 8.
-The remaining teams shall then be added to Tier 2 playoffs.
-On the Tier 1 side of playoffs, the 4 losing teams will compete on the Consolation side to determine the Consolation Champion.
-Tier 2 playoffs will proceed as usual without a Consolation side. - If there are less than 8 teams in Tier 1, the top teams from Tier 2 will fill in the remaining spots in Tier 1 throughout the playoffs.
+Tier 1 and Tier 2 will have separate playoffs and championships. - Teams shall declare as either Tier 1 or Tier 2 before the regular season begins.
+If there are less than 5 teams that declare as Tier 1 teams, and all the teams are playing together for the regular season. - The Volleyball and Basketball league will be divided into two classifications based on school population sizes.
+Schools of 100 students in Grade 6-8 will be automatically considered into Tier 1 and schools below that population will be automatically considered into Tier 2. - A school in Tier 2 may opt into the Tier 1 league play. - A school in Tier 1 may enter two teams of different skills levels.
+The second team will enter the Tier 2 league, unless they opt into Tier 1. - Playoff formats will still remain the same Tier 1 teams will stay in Tier 1, with the top Tier 2 teams filling in the spots to have 8 teams in the Tier 1 playoffs.
+Tier 2 playoffs will consist of the remaining teams. - School representatives will need to report their population in Grade 6-8 at the September meeting. - 9.1.4.
+The Volleyball and Basketball developmental league teams should consist of players that reflect the vision of the developmental league found in Article 2.1.2. - 9.1.5.
+The playoff format will be as follows: - If there are less than 8 teams in Tier 1, the top teams from Tier 2 will fill in the remaining spots in Tier 1 throughout the playoffs.
 Teams will compete for first place, third place, or Consolation champion in Tier 1.
 Tier 2 playoffs will proceed as usual without a Consolation side.

-- If there are more than 8 teams in Tier 1, the lower placed teams drop into Tier 2 playoffs, based on their seeding at the end of the regular season, becoming the top seeds in Tier 2 playoffs. - o If there are less than 12 teams total in the league, then all teams will compete in one side of playoffs - the winning teams of the Quarter-Final games will play for the Tier 1 championship and the losing teams of the Quarter-Final games will play for the Tier 2 championship.
+- If there are more than 8 teams in Tier 1, the lower placed teams drop into Tier 2 playoffs, based on their seeding at the end of the regular season, becoming the top seeds in Tier 2 playoffs. - If there are less than 12 teams total in the league, then all teams will compete in one side of playoffs - the winning teams of the Quarter-Final games will play for the Tier 1 championship and the losing teams of the Quarter-Final games will play for the Tier 2 championship.

-Tier 1 and 2 Quarter-Final Games shall be played at the higher ranked team's school.
-Tier 1 and 2 Semi-Finals and Finals shall be at St. Paul's High School.
+- Tier 1 and 2 Quarter-Final Games shall be played at the higher ranked team's school.
+Tier 1 and 2 Semi-Finals and Finals shall be at St. Paul's High School. - 9.1.6.
+Schools that enter a team in a sports season must play that season in its entirety.
+Once schedules are finalized, if a school pulls their team out of any sports season, there will be a \$200 find for the offending school.